marianoktm/SECPROG-Unisa/README.md

 To access this level, log in as level00 with the password of level00.

 So let's log in as level00.
-We can use `find` with the right parameters to search for an SUID executable.
+We can use the `find` command with appropriate parameters to search for an SUID executable.

 ```
 level00@nebula:~$ find / -perm /u+s 2>/dev/null